Your new design will be uploaded in:

 Lessons are broken down into small connected steps that gradually unfold the concept, providing access for all children and leading to a generalisation of the concept and the ability to apply the concept to a range of contexts.

 Representations used in lessons expose the mathematical structure being taught, the aim being that students can do the maths without recourse to the representation.
 All children have access to concrete resources to support them.
 They will then move onto pictorial representations before attempting mathematical problems in their more abstract form.
-We call this our CPA policy(please click) Teaching ideas for the children to deepen understanding, by getting them to work on the idea, think about them, reason with them and discuss them with others is an aspect of all mathematics teaching within the school.
+Teaching ideas for the children to deepen understanding, by getting them to work on the idea, think about them, reason with them and discuss them with others is an aspect of all mathematics teaching within the school.
 Children are given the opportunity to develop quick and efficient recall of facts and procedures which gives them the flexibility to move between different contexts and representations of mathematics.
 We have what we have identified as a ‘Top Ten’ for each year group.
 Theses are key, known facts which are necessary for fluency in that year group.

 Variation Sequencing Coverage Problem Solving